 - ★ THE UNHAIRING IS MADE FOR RESULTS - The Dog &...

 Brushing is important for your pet and for you too.
 Grooming your dogs is relaxing and lowers your blood pressure.
-Brushing makes your dog’s coat smoother and cleaner, removing loose fur and dust from both the undercoat and the topcoat.
-Also, brushing stimulates the oil glands in the skin to keep the fur in good condition.
+Brushing makes your dog’s coat smoother and cleaner, removing loose fur and dust from the undercoat and the topcoat.
+Also, brushing stimulates the oil glands in the dog’s skin to keep the fur in good condition.

-The wires are very fine, and they are designed to go deep into the undercoat and great for dogs with long hair.
+The wires are very fine, and they are designed to go deep into the undercoat and are great for dogs with long hair.
 They will remove loose hair and skin particles without scratching.
 Because they are so fine, they will move with the shape of your dog’s body and won’t hurt him.

 Poodle Pet Dematting Fur Rake Comb